Vaibhavm9670/track-Ev-station-/README.md

 # track-Ev-station-
-it is use to monitor the station an d show the avilavlity of Ev slots
+it is use to monitor the station and show the avilavlity of Ev slots